traefik/traefik/docs/content/user-guides/docker-compose/acme-dns/index.md

 description: "Learn how to create a certificate with the Let's Encrypt DNS challenge to use HTTPS on a Service exposed with Traefik Proxy.
 Read the tehnical documentation."
 ---

-# Docker-compose with let's encrypt: DNS Challenge
+# Docker-compose with Let's Encrypt: DNS Challenge

-This guide aim to demonstrate how to create a certificate with the let's encrypt DNS challenge to use https on a simple service exposed with Traefik.
+This guide aim to demonstrate how to create a certificate with the Let's Encrypt DNS challenge to use https on a simple service exposed with Traefik.
 Please also read the [basic example](../basic-example) for details on how to expose such a service.

 ## Prerequisite